Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 BAT will be circulated and divided among the winners:

 - Users: Users are the viewers who opt in to advertising on the Brave platform.
 They receive a small portion of the Basic Attention Tokens distributed for their attention.
-They can use BAT to sell, tip publishers, purchase premium Brave services or features, or anything else they want.
+They can use BAT to sell, tip publishers, purchase premium Brave services or anything else they want.

 - Advertisers: Advertisers pay BAT to capture a user’s attention.